demetrebadzaradze/Second-Brain/what's-going-on.md

 ---

 ## day 2 try 300
-im preaty shure  its over 9 thausend at this point. on g is it working??
+im preaty shure  its over 9000 at this point. on god is it working??